underpostnet/engine/src/client/public/cyberia-docs/CYBERIA-SERVER.md

 - Each service is supervised independently and owns its own monitor and reconnector.
 - `cyberia-server` loads world configuration from `engine-cyberia` and does not fabricate a world.
-- Dependency is handled by supervision and reconnect loops, not by documenting the runtime as a strict one-shot startup chain.
 - If any one of the three services is unhealthy, the game moves to standby until all three recover.

 The server speaks two protocols: